 The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Research Ethics Committee is responsible for reviewing all AIATSIS research projects involving Aboriginal and Torres Strait Islander participants to ensure the appropriate ethical standards have been met.
-The(AIATSIS) Research Ethics Committee welcomes applications from external organisations (fee applicable).
+The(AIATSIS) Research Ethics Committee welcomes applications from external organisations (fees apply).

-All research projects focusing on Aboriginal and Torres Strait Islander people require ethical clearance approval before the project begins.
-This is a requirement of the guidelines for ethical research in Australian Indigenous studies, which embody the best standards of ethical research and human rights.
+All research projects that involve Aboriginal and Torres Strait Islander peoples require ethical clearance approval before the project begins.
+This is a requirement of the Guidelines for ethical research in Australian Indigenous studies, which embody the best standards of ethical research and human rights.

 Queries or complaints relating to ethical research at AIATSIS can be directed here.

-The AIATSIS Research Ethics Committee will hold now 6 meetings per year, during which ethical clearance proposals are reviewed.
-Notification of the Committee's decision is provided within 10 working days after each meeting.
+The AIATSIS Research Ethics Committee will now hold six (6) meetings per year during which ethical clearance proposals are reviewed.
+Notification of the committee's decision is provided within ten (10) working days after each meeting.
 A list of meeting and submission dates are below (dates are subject to change):

 |Meeting No.||Meeting Date||Closing Date for submission of ethics applications|